 KATY MARKS

 Katy studied Architecture in Glasgow School of Art, Madrid and Cambridge University.
 She is an Architect, product designer and experienced facilitator, with a Masters in Environmental Design.
-She has extensive experience working with complex Listed Buildings and on projects with diverse, creative communities at their core.
+She has extensive experience working with cultural buildings, complex conservation and on projects with diverse, creative communities at their core.
 She founded Citizens Design Bureau in 2013 and oversees all of our projects.
 Since then, she has carved out a reputation for a design approach that is atmospheric, tactile and rich in colour and texture whilst being rigorously practical, flexible and humane.
 She puts huge emphasis on drawing and making, ecological innovation and collaborative design processes.
+The buildings she has worked on have won many awards.
+She has also been personally awarded RIBA North West Project Architect of the Year.

 RUKMINI RAGHU